ISLEcode/ait-reference/README.md

     1. Either from the command line or from a GitHub-capable frontend, create a new GitHub release tagged `v1.0.0`, collect input from the `ChangeLog` file, and append the previously created distribution tarball.

+    1. The build is not fully _out of source_ and some GNU build-time files make their way into the source tree, at the top level with configure and m4 temporary files and scripts, and in sub-directories with transient `Makefile.in` files.
+        These are excluded from revision control through `.gitignore`.
+Nonetheless, cleaning up your source tree is good practice.
+        This hasn't yet been automated, so here are the steps, from the repository's top-level directory.

+        ``` {.sh}
+        rm COPYING INSTALL aclocal.m4
+        rm -rf autom4te.cache out var
+        find . -name Makefile.in -delete
+        ```

 <!-- vim: set digraph et nospell syn=md :-->